X

 Tip: Only add half the dough to the piping bag at a time both because it is easier to work with and because if it thickens, you can add milk to the remaining portion, if needed.

-STEP FOUR: Once preheated, bake for 10-12 minutes or until edges are golden, you don’t want them to brown.
-The smaller the cookie, the quicker they will bake.
-Remove the cookies from the pan to cool while you melt the chocolate.
+1. STEP FOUR: Once preheated, bake cookies for 10-12 minutes or until edges are golden, you don’t want them to brown.
+The smaller the cookie, the quicker they will bake so adjust baking time as needed.
+Remove the cookies from the pan to cool on a cooling rack while you melt the chocolate.

 Tip: Use a high quality chocolate baking chip or baking bar (like Ghirardelli) to melt.
 Traditional chocolate chips are a bit waxy and don’t melt as nicely.

-STEP FIVE: In a small microwave safe bowl, melt chocolate (30 seconds, stir, repeat, until smooth) and dip the cooled cookies, laying them onto parchment paper to set.
+1. STEP FIVE: In a small microwave safe bowl, melt chocolate (30 seconds, stir, repeat, until smooth) and dip half of the cookie, laying them onto parchment paper to set.
 Immediately sprinkle with nonpareils or your choice of sprinkles.

 a hand dipping a butter cookie into melted chocolate